20 Things You Should Know About Samue

 SHOP THE LOOK | Matcha Green Samue

 Samue are the easiest thing in the world to put on!
 They’re loose-fitting so just slip on the pants, and tie them at the waist, then tie the jacket closed with a knot on the side.
-The only thing to remember when tying the jacket, as with all Japanese traditional clothes, is to bring the left side over the right, so you will tie the know on the right.
+The only thing to remember when tying the jacket, as with all Japanese traditional clothes, is to bring the left side over the right, so you will tie the knot on the right.
 The sleeves and pant legs sometimes have a drawstring to adjust tightness.
 More often than samue will have pockets in the pants or jacket or both.

 Some people wear a samue undergarment, usually white and mirroring the shape of the samue, slightly peeking out around the neck.
 There are undergarments that have a dyed collar to match the samue so that they are mostly invisible under it, but the easiest thing to use is a simple T-shirt, with V-neck or not depending on what suits you!
 In summer, a sweat-absorbent light undergarment is a good idea to keep your samue clean, and in winter a thicker undergarment will help keep you warm.